 Lighting Reference Gallery: Hundreds featuring the same four models lit against a white and a dark background from a number of different angles; the most complete lighting reference available.

 Born in Italy, Rosella Vanon now shoots fashion & beauty photography from her studio in London.
-Her editorial work, internationally recognised for its meticulous use of light and colour, has been seen in a wide range of magazines, and she also has an extensive client portfolio.
+Her editorial work, internationally recognised for its meticulous use of light & colour, has been seen in a wide range of magazines, and she also has an extensive client portfolio.

 When she's not shooting, Rosella teaches photography workshops, as well as speaking on the subject at major events like The Photography Show.